Updated June 8, 2023

 Excel COUNTIF Example – Illustration #3

-Let’s see one more example of COUNTIF Function in Excel.
+Let’s see one more example of the COUNTIF Function in Excel.
 We have a list of some students where student marks of Subject X and Subject Y are mentioned in columns B and C. Now with the help of the COUNTIF Function Example, we will see how many students got 19 Marks out of 20.

 For this, go to the cell where we need to see the output.
 Type = (Equal) sign and search for the COUNTIF function and select it as shown below.

 Now select the range.
 Here, as we have two columns where we can count the values, we will select columns B and C from cell B2 to B6.
-By this, we will be covering the B2 to C6 cells range.
-Now for the criteria, type 19 in inverted commas, as shown below.
+By this, we will be covering the B2 to C6 cell range.
+For the criteria, type 19 in inverted commas, as shown below.

 After that, press the Enter key to apply the formula, as shown below.

-As we can see in the above screenshot, the COUNTIF function counted that only 2 students got marks that are 19 in any subjects.
+As we can see in the above screenshot, the COUNTIF function counted that only 2 students got marks that are 19 in any subject.

 Here, by applying COUNTIF functions where the range is more than one column, the function checks the criteria in the selected range and gives the result.
-Now, as per the above marks, Kane and Reema are those students who got 19 marks in one of the subjects.
+As per the above marks, Kane and Reema are students who got 19 marks in one of the subjects.
 There could be cases where we could get 19 marks against a single entry irrespective of the range selected, but the output will be the combined result of data available in the complete selected range.